 \subsection{Effective General Relativistic Potential}

-For our implementation of GR gravity we do not directly solve Einstein's equations, rather we take an approximate and much simpler approach.
+For our implementation of GR gravity, we do not directly solve Einstein's equations, rather we take an approximate and much simpler approach.
 We perform our hydrodynamic simulations using standard Newtonian hydrodynamics.
-However, for the gravity potential, we replace the standard monopole contribution to the Newtonian gravitational potential with an effective GR potential empirically derived from modified GR structure equations.
+However, for the gravitational potential, we replace the Newtonian monopole contribution to the potential with an effective GR potential empirically derived from modified GR structure equations.
 The formulation we use was presented in \cite{keil:97,rampp:02} and later improved by \cite{marek:06}.
 In spherical symmetry, the Newtonian gravitational potential can be determined via the differential equation,